Advice to Applicants

 Men and women are equally eligible to apply.
 We welcome applications for any Master's course at Durham University, except the MBA.

 We reiterate that the Trust cannot offer accommodation or support for a husband, wife or children of the scholarship holder.
 You must be prepared to live as a single person for the 50-week duration of the Master's Degree course.

 What courses are available?

 It is pointless to apply for courses that do not exist at Durham University.
-For instance, there are no Departments of Dentistry, Agriculture, Art, Journalism or Architecture.
+For instance, there are no Departments of Dentistry, Medicine, Agriculture, Art, Journalism or Architecture.
 Some departments (e.g. Biological Sciences and Chemistry) do not offer any Taught Master's courses.